 - Firstly, get a student ID from your host university.
 You get every cultural activity half price with your Brazilian student ID.
 Tickets to your favourite band that cost R$400 (US$100) down to R$200 real.
 The cinema is half price, tourist attractions including the Pão de Açucar cable car, theatre plays.
 I forged my ID for years after.

 - Secondly, Brazil has a first come first served policy on booking university classes.
 Thus, book online as soon as possible so you aren’t left with the rubbish times when you could actually be loving life at the beach.

 - Teachers arrive late.
 You can arrive late too.
 Yay for equality.

 - They love the exams.
 Midterm exams and half term exams and the end of term exams.
 You have oral exam and written exam.
 Just exams.

 - You are going to feel cold like ice.
-They love aircons like they are an extra limb.
+They love air conditioners.
 One time in interpreting class, I made the error of turning up not wearing socks.
 I was wearing sandals because it was 40 million degrees outside.
 By the end I couldn’t feel my toes.
 They had the same sensation you get in winter and your shoes get wet in the snow.
 Feeling was just gone for a good couple of hours.
-Pack your jackets and cardigans chaps.
+Pack your jackets and cardigans.

 Finding Accomodation in Brazil

 The best way to rent in Brazil during a short term period of 1 year or less is to sublet.
 Rental contracts are complicated often requiring a guarantor who has property in the city you are renting.
 Contracts are generally set up for a 3-year period, though there are more 1 year options cropping up.